liviu-florin-ilie/gaming-wallet/README.md

 # Testing
    * You got a Swagger-ui interface : http://localhost:8080/swagger-ui.html
+   * An additional http://localhost:8080/wallet action was created.
+It creates a new wallet account.
    * You got H2 Console: http://localhost:8080/h2-console/
    * The Axon server can  also be checked: http://localhost:8024/
  # Frameworks